MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/key-architectural-decisions.md

 ### 1.1.
 Purpose

-Outline what technologies we will learn and implement to create the Pawsome Prices website.
+-Outline what technologies we will learn and implement to create the Pawsome Prices website.

 ---

 ## 2. System Overview

-Provide a simple diagram or description of the high-level system.
+-Provide a simple diagram or description of the high-level system.

 ---